pencer-io/pencer-io.github.io/_posts/2021-05-23-ctf-thm-ustoun.md

 PS C:\Windows\system32>
 ```

-Let's check who are and our permissions:
+Let's check who we are and our permissions:

 ```text
 PS C:\Windows\system32>whoami